-Singapore would never have achieved so much without the support of an army of maids from the Philippines and Indonesia, silently cleaning homes and looking after kids while their employers go out and conquer the world.
+Singapore would never have achieved so much without the support of an army of maids from the Philippines, Indonesia and Myanmar, silently cleaning homes and looking after kids while their employers go out and conquer the world.

 But not everybody is comfortable with having an omnipresent live-in maid, especially when space is at a premium in land-starved Singapore.

 The only alternative, other than doing your own household chores, is to hire a part-time cleaner.
 However, this is an option few people look into, because of the perception that it’s expensive.

 Part-time maids and part-time helpers: How much do they cost?

 Part-time helpers can be hired either through agencies, or through word-of-mouth.